WalonLi/PictureDisplayer/doc/README.md

 # Known Issue or Something

 1. Transparent player window and button(Limitation now, please see 1/2 history)
-2. Controller
-3. Finish Spinner bar(Selector->Player animation)
+2. Finish Spinner bar(Selector->Player animation)
-4. Parser and FileSelector
+3. Parser and FileSelector
-5. Pause and Continue in Player
+4. How to integrate effective into Picture Component instead of write new component.
-6. Run fail with QT5.4
+4. Run fail with QT5.4

 ----